 |Chicken in Green Curry Rice Topping|

-I was impressed with how the Pad Thai was presented, but was disappointed to find it seasoned with chili.
-After taking up a short Thai cooking course, I learned that Pad Thai isn't prepared spicy but should be served with chili flakes and sugar on the side for the eater to season to his or her taste.
+I was impressed with how the Pad Thai was presented but was disappointed to find it seasoned with chili.
+After taking up a short Thai cooking course, I learned that Pad Thai isn't prepared spicy but should be served with chili flakes and sugar on the side for the eater to the season to his or her taste.
 Still, it was too beautiful to ignore.